tobybear/ZillaLib/Emscripten/README.md

 ### On Windows
 You need these 4 packages from the Emscripten file archive (replace '64bit' with '32bit' if you're running a 32bit OS):
- - [emscripten-latest.zip](http://s3.amazonaws.com/mozilla-games/emscripten/packages/emscripten/nightly/win/emscripten-latest.zip) (directories 'tests', 'site', 'docs', 'media' and 'cmake' can  be skipped when extracting)
+ - [emscripten-x.y.z.zip](https://github.com/kripken/emscripten/releases) (directories 'tests', 'site', 'docs', 'media', '.circleci' and 'cmake' can  be skipped when extracting)
- - [emscripten-llvm-latest.zip](http://s3.amazonaws.com/mozilla-games/emscripten/packages/llvm/nightly/win_64bit/emscripten-llvm-latest.zip) (or the latest stable release listed [here](http://s3.amazonaws.com/mozilla-games/emscripten/packages/llvm/tag/win_64bit/index.txt))
+ - [emscripten-llvm-x.y.z.zip](http://s3.amazonaws.com/mozilla-games/emscripten/packages/llvm/tag/win_64bit/index.txt) (replace index.txt in the url with the matching version zip)
  - [node_4.1.1_64bit.zip](http://s3.amazonaws.com/mozilla-games/emscripten/packages/node_4.1.1_64bit.zip) (everything but 'node.exe' can be skipped when extracting)
  - [python_2.7.5.3_64bit.zip](http://s3.amazonaws.com/mozilla-games/emscripten/packages/python_2.7.5.3_64bit.zip) (everything but 'python.exe', 'python27.dll', 'DLLs' and 'Lib' can be skipped when extracting)